 Merely a payment reminder or information that the demand may be passed on for debt recovery are on the other hand not debt recovery measures.

-If the debt recovery measures do not lead to any result, the creditor can take legal action to have established both that the debtor is obliged to pay and the amount that the debtor is to pay.
-When such a ruling or judgement has been handed down, the creditor can obtain the Swedish Enforcement Authority's help to recover the debt.
+If the debt recovery measures do not lead to any result, the creditor can take legal action to establish both that the debtor is obliged to pay and the amount that the debtor is to pay.
+When such a ruling or judgement has been made, the creditor can obtain the Swedish Enforcement Authority's help to recover the debt.

 Accepted debt recovery practices

-The Debt Recovery Act contains provisions concerning how debt recovery activities are to be carried on.
+The Debt Recovery Act contains provisions concerning how debt recovery activities are to be carried out.
 Debt recovery activities are also to be carried on in accordance with accepted debt recovery practices.
-This means among other things that the person against whom debt recovery measures are taken must not be subjected to unnecessary costs or harassment.
+This means among other things that the debtor must not be subjected to unnecessary harm or inconvenience.